 The way to develop a spirit of self reliance is to take steps to raise some of your own food.
 Turn your yard into a garden.
 That takes you down a path toward greater independence and the ability to live on less.

 We could also take a cue from the Amish and build our homes to take better advantage of natural light.
 Christopher’s most recent book, The Self Sufficient Home, goes further into planning and modifications that reduce the need for the use of so much energy.

 He learned about the traditions of Native Americans, too.
 They incorporated plants in many aspects of their everyday lives.
 He suggests we look to the past to find solutions to survive in the future.

-He urges each of us to find a person to learn from because we learn better in person.
+Even though he authored a book on wild edible foods called Guide to Wild Foods and Useful Plants, he urges each of us to find a person to learn from because we learn better in person.
 Books and the Internet can help, but it’s vital to keep the focus on plants in your local area.